olegleyz/sdcnd-p3-behavioral-cloning-/README.md

 ### Data exploration

+In this project I'm using the dataset gathered by Udacity on the first track and provided to the students.
+Given dataset was enough for my model to drive around the track.
+As there was no such project requirement and model didn't reuqire this as well, I haven't recorded additonal data in the simulator by myself.

 The given dataset consists from 7 fields: urls of images from 3 cameras as well as steering angle, throttle, break and speed.
 There are 8036 samples in the given dataset.